torproject/stem/docs/download.rst

        .. image:: /_static/label/source_repository.png
           :target: https://gitweb.torproject.org/stem.git

-       For those wanting to live on the bleeding edge or contribute to Stem, Stem's git repository can be fetched with...
+       For those who want to live on the bleeding edge or contribute, you can download Stem's git repository with...

        ::